Azure-Samples/video-analyzer-postman/README.md

 - An active Azure subscription.
 - An active Video Analyzer account.
 - The [Azure CLI](https://docs.microsoft.com/cli/azure/) is installed.
-This will be used to create a service principal, which is needed to create tokens required to access the Video Analyzer API.
+This will be used to create a service principal, which is needed to access the Video Analyzer API.
 - The [Postman](https://www.postman.com) application installed with basic familiarity of the application required.

 ## Setup